Black-hole spectroscopy from a giant quantum vortex

+Returning to Fig.~\ref{fig:syst}, we now consider the counterrotating ($m<0$) waves.
+These excitations follow the light-ring frequency (dotted black line) only approximately as the modes are spread across several frequency channels.
+Some azimuthal bands, such as $m=-7$ and $m=-8$, feature distinct peaks below the light-ring frequency, close to the edge of our field of view (solid black line), which reflects the value of the effective potential at the boundary of the experimentally accessible region.
+The occurrence of frequency-shifted oscillations contrasts with earlier observations of QNMs in a dissipative hydrodynamic system \cite{torres2020}, where significant emission was observed only at the light-ring frequency, which shows that spatial confinement plays a decisive role in shaping the QNM spectrum.

+The effective potential and outer boundary together form a shallow cavity whose depth and spatial extent are mainly controlled by the vortex circulation.
+However, such confinement arises only within a limited range of experimental parameters, particularly restricting vortex circulations.
+To illustrate this, Fig.~\ref{fig:intro}d shows the effective potentials at twice the circulation (grey lines), demonstrating that increasing circulation shifts the potential maxima outward and reduces the cavity depth.
+We accessed the regime required to observe confinement effects by systematically exploring the parameter space of interface height, circulation and temperature.
+Optimal experimental settings were found around $1.70$~K.

-The interaction of a wave with the effective potential can be understood as a scattering process characterised by frequency-dependent reflection and transmission coefficients, respectively $R(\omega)$ and $T(\omega)$, which are the ratios of the reflected and transmitted wave amplitudes to the incident wave amplitude.
-The purely outgoing boundary condition, indicating the absence of the outer boundary, is achieved by setting the amplitude of the incoming wave to zero, and the corresponding QNM frequencies are identified as the poles of $R(\omega)$ and $T(\omega)$ in the complex frequency plane.
-For a reflective boundary at a finite radius, the amplitudes of the ingoing and outgoing waves must satisfy different constraints.
-Boundary conditions, which are consistent with experimental data, are full-slip (Neumann) at the external boundary and fully absorbing at the vortex core.
-The full-slip condition is suitable for inviscid waves interacting with a wall, while the fully absorbing condition aligns with the presence of a one-directional membrane, such as the event horizon considered in black-hole spectroscopy.
+The interaction of a wave with the outlined effective potential can be treated as a scattering process with frequency-dependent reflection and transmission coefficients, $R(\omega)$ and $T(\omega)$, which determine the relative amplitudes of the reflected and transmitted waves.
+This approach must be combined with suitable boundary conditions.
+Our analysis shows that the experimental data presented below is consistent with having a full-slip (Neumann) boundary condition at the outer wall and full absorption in the vortex core.
+The full-slip condition captures the dynamics of superfluid waves reflecting from a solid wall, with experimental evidence of this behaviour reported in \cite{barroso2025holography}, while the fully absorbing condition models a one-directional membrane, such as the black hole horizon considered in black-hole spectroscopy.